ElsaiedSamaka/ElsaiedSamaka/README.md

   who's so passione about programming and turning ideas into solutions🧑‍💻
   <br>
   <br>
-  🔬 I'm currently working on Intlaq Co.
+  🔬 I'm currently working on Eden Technologies.
   <br>
   🎓 I graduated from Mansoura University Computer Science Department with (Good Degree)
   <br>